United Technologies sent military copter tech to China

 U.S. authorities say the software modifications were specifically for use on the military program, making them subject to the U.S. military embargo on China.

+According to court documents, Pratt & Whitney Canada allegedly knew from the outset of the Z-10 project in 2000 that China was developing a military helicopter, but failed to notify its U.S. parent and Hamilton Sundstrand until years later.

-According to court documents, in one 2001 internal e-mail, a Pratt & Whitney Canada manager said: “We must be very careful that the helicopter programs we are doing with the Chinese are not presented or viewed as military programs ...
+According to court documents, in one 2001 internal e-mail, a Pratt & Whitney Canada manager said: “We must be very careful that the helicopter programs we are doing with the Chinese are not presented or viewed as military programs.
+As a result of these sanctions, we need to be very careful with the Z10C program.
 If the first flight will be a gunship, then we could have problems with the U.S. government.”

 In the United States, U.S. investigators say, Hamilton Sundstrand believed it was providing its software to Pratt & Whitney Canada for use in a civilian Chinese helicopter, although it learned in 2004 about a possible export law problem and stopped working on the Z-10 program.
 But authorities say Pratt & Whitney Canada then modified software on its own and continued to export it to China through June 2005.